 Employee Impact Expected at CFS Sites

 02/05/2016 - In a letter dated Jan.
 29, 2016, the Postal Service notified the APWU that it plans to activate Flats Postal Automated Redirection Systems (FPARS) in 17 locations where there are Central Forwarding System (CFS) sites.
 Deployment of the new equipment is expected to impact employees in some locations as early as March 28, 2016.

 02/01/2016 - Costco, the discount retailer, is conducting a survey, “Should the U.S. Postal Service be Privatized?” in The Costco Connection.
 Click here to vote “no” by Feb.
 10.

-The APWU is gearing up for a major battle: The fight to win a good contract for our members, while we fight for a vibrant, public Postal Service for the people of the country.
-Negotiations are set to begin on Feb.
-19, three months before the current Collective Bargaining Agreement expires on May 20.
+The APWU is in the midst of a major battle: The fight to win a good contract for our members, while we fight for a vibrant, public Postal Service for the people of the country.

 More than 70 national organizations have joined forces with APWU to launch A Grand Alliance to Save Our Public Postal Service.

 USPS efforts to cut the nation’s mail processing network persists, but the union is fighting back.